 Official Notice: This Is Thinking OS™ Language.
 Anything Else Is Imitation.

-Patrick McFadden • June 14, 2025
+Patrick McFadden • December 28, 2025

 System Integrity Notice

 Thinking OS™ is not a prompt chain.
-Not a framework.
-Not an agent.

-In a landscape overrun by mimics, forks, and surface replicas, this is the line:
+In a landscape overrun by mimics, forks, and surface replicas, this is the line.

 If You See This Language, You’re Inside the System: